quaquel/EMAworkbench/docs/source/tutorial.rst

    :align: center

-Given the various uncertainties about the exact characteristics of the flu, including its fatality rate, the contact rate, the susceptability of the population, etc. the flu case is an ideal candiate for EMA.
+Given the various uncertainties about the exact characteristics of the flu, including its fatality rate, the contact rate, the susceptibility of the population, etc. the flu case is an ideal candidate for EMA.
 One can use EMA to explore the kinds of dynamics that can occur, identify undesirable dynamic, and develop policies targeted at the undesirable dynamics.

-In the orignal paper, `Pruyt & Hamarat (2010) <http://www.systemdynamics.org/conferences/2010/proceed/papers/P1389.pdf>`_.
+In the original paper, `Pruyt & Hamarat (2010) <http://www.systemdynamics.org/conferences/2010/proceed/papers/P1389.pdf>`_.
 recoded the model in Python and performed the analysis in that way.
 Here we show how the EMA workbench can be connected to Vensim directly.

 The flu model was build in Vensim.
-We can thus use :class:`~vensim.VensimModelStructureInterface` as a base class.
+We can thus use :class:`~vensim.VensimModelS` as a base class.

-We are interessted in two outcomes:
+We are interested in two outcomes:

  * **deceased population region 1**: the total number of deaths over the duration of the simulation.